 Equisoft/centralize enables us to become that software provider of the future and the trusted advisor within the distribution market because we’re providing an end-to-end solution regardless of which part of the policy lifecycle you are at.

-To continue the conversation about the future of the independent insurance channel and the entire insurtech ecosystem please feel free to contact to Francois.
-He’d love to hear your thoughts on what the future of insurance will look like and the role technology will play.
+To continue the conversation about the future of the independent insurance channel and the entire insurtech ecosystem please feel free to contact me and subscribe to our insights blog!

 Senior Vice President, Canada